bbrownekianda/docs/rules/Readme2.md

 There are 10 categories of rules:

-1. Workflow
+1. **Workflow** - rules that represent the actions a user intends to perform, when they interact with form components.
+There are 6 workflow rules, see [Workflow](workflow.md) for more information.
-2. Communications - business rules associated with user communication for example sending an email or triggering a user alert, see [Communications](communications/README.md) for more information.
+2. **Communications** - rules associated with user communication for example sending an email or triggering a user alert, see [Communications](communications/README.md) for more information.
 3. Data -
 4. Users
 5. File management